 Agility emerged as the ultimate differentiator during the pandemic.
-Businesses needed to pivot quickly to achieve operational continuity, and it was the fast-moving, flexible organizations that were most successful in making these changes.
+Businesses needed to pivot quickly to achieve operational continuity and fast-moving, flexible organizations were best equipped to respond to near-constant disruption.

-Bowman describes how Metlife plans to use their own talent marketplace to enhance career agility.
-“What we’re looking at doing is giving people a view into the possibilities.
-We think that’s going to be so much more valuable than having a perfectly planned out, linear career path,” she explains.
+Bowman describes how Metlife plans to use its talent marketplace to enhance career agility: “What we’re looking at doing is giving people a view into the possibilities.
+We think that’s going to be so much more valuable than having a perfectly planned out, linear career path.”

-Pelletier speaks of a similar strategy at Schneider Electric, and notes how workplace dispersion has only reinforced their platform’s importance.
-She says
+Pelletier speaks of a similar strategy at Schneider Electric, noting that workplace dispersion has only underscored the importance of dynamic technology like the talent marketplace.